-TikTok can be a great place for authors to both promote their books and build community — the app has nearly 100 million monthly active users in the United States alone, and it boasts a burgeoning community of readers, dubbed BookTok.
-The BookTok hashtag currently stands at 12.2 billion views, with videos featuring books old and new.
+TikTok can be a great place for authors to both promote their books and build community — the app has 150 million monthly active users in the United States alone, and it boasts a burgeoning community of readers, dubbed BookTok.
+The BookTok hashtag currently stands at over 175 billion views, with videos featuring books old and new.

 BookTok has helped revitalize backlist books and sent debut authors to bestseller lists — it’s a valuable resource for both traditionally published and independent authors alike.
 The growing community has expressed interest in all sorts of genres, from romance to fantasy to young adult and beyond!
 However, the vast majority of TikTok users in the United States are under the age of 30, so authors who write for younger age markets may find more success on the platform than others.

 If you want to experiment with TikTok to see if it can help you reach your audience, it can be overwhelming to think up what kinds of videos to create.
-For inspiration, we’ve compiled a list of authors who are creating TikToks to connect with their audiences and even boost sales.
+For inspiration, we’ve compiled a list of authors on TikTok who are making funny and creative videos to connect with their audiences and even boost sales.
 These authors vary in their publishing paths and genres.
 We encourage you to scroll through both their feeds and the BookTok hashtag to see the wide variety of content that readers and authors are sharing and consuming.
 We hope this helps you find some inspiration if you decide to give TikTok a whirl!

 Victoria Aveyard offers readers intriguing previews of what’s to come in her latest fantasy titles, while also sharing snippets of her day to day life.
 She often uses trending sounds and a variety of hashtags on each of her TikToks to expand her reach.
 Trending sounds are songs and audio clips that a lot of TikTok users use in the backgrounds of their videos, which you can easily browse while creating videos.
 These sounds tend to trend because of a dance, challenge, or meme, and using one of these sounds could get your video in front of a larger audience.

-As Chloe Gong works on her The Violent Delights series, she provides updates on her books, such as receiving ARCs or hitting a bestseller list, and shares relatable commentary about being both a young author and a fellow fantasy lover.
+Chloe Gong provides updates on her books, such as receiving ARCs or hitting a bestseller list, and shares relatable commentary about being both a young author and a fellow fantasy lover.
 She also uses a variety of content styles, including the green screen filter, sharing messages with text instead of providing a voice-over, and responses to Q&A submissions.

 In addition to author life memes and inspirational content, M.J.
 Kuhn runs a reading recommendation series on her TikTok, which is a great way to support fellow authors.
-Her recommendation series have unique themes like the one below, which compares books to video games.
+Her recommendations have unique themes like the one below, which compares books to video games.

 Jennifer Millikin makes teasers for her books, which she shares on TikTok, alongside videos about her life as an author.
 In the teasers, she pretends to be the main character in her book, and talks directly to the camera, just as someone would if they were making a personal vlog.